-Year 7 - Up to 4 Hours

-- 2. Parents may choose for their child(ren) to do less homework than suggested, however this should be done in consultation with the class teacher.
+- Year 7 Up to 4 Hours - Year 8 Minimum of 6 hours - Year 9 Minimum of 8 hours - Year 10 Minimum of 10 hours - Year 11 Minimum of 12 hours - Year 12 Minimum of 15 hours - 2.
+Parents may choose for their child(ren) to do less homework than suggested, however this should be done in consultation with the class teacher.
 In order to complete some class assessment tasks, students may be required to prepare at home.
 Failure to do this will jeopardise their grade. - 3.
 Each teacher will have particular systems in place that will ensure clear communication is maintained between school and home (eg. diaries, home readers).
 Parents are encouraged to contact their child's classroom teacher if they have any queries/concerns or feedback. - 4.
 Completed homework will be recorded and marked by the classroom teacher as appropriate.
 Below is an outline of some of the types of homework provided for students at Merredin College.
 Parents will be contacted by the teacher where there is a pattern of homework not being completed. - 5.
 Students who do not complete homework could face one/some of the following consequences: - Recess/lunch time homework class.
-Student may be required to complete outstanding homework - Letter of Concern - Poor homework completion will be noted on the student report - 6.
+Student may be required to complete outstanding homework Letter of Concern - Poor homework completion will be noted on the student report - 6.
 For Year 7-12 refer to the College Reporting and Assessment Policy in relation to late submission of assignments.
 This is summarised below.